Integrated Truss Structure

 ISS elements As of December 2022 in exploded view.

 The Integrated Truss Structure (ITS) of the International Space Station (ISS) consists of a linear arranged sequence of connected trusses on which various unpressurized components are mounted such as logistics carriers, radiators, solar arrays, and other equipment.
 It supplies the ISS with a bus architecture.
-It is approximately 110 meters long and is made from aluminium and stainless steel.
+It is approximately 110 m long, weighs slightly under 118 t with all its attached equipment, and is made primarily from aluminium and stainless steel.